 “From northwest Dublin.”
 She lowered her voice.
 “Don’t let anyone know I’ve spoken to some English folk.
 The boys might not let me back,” and she burst into laughter, echoed by my parents.
 She asked what she could get us to drink.

 I was a little peeved at her attitude, an act to enhance her tips.
 When she got to me I said water was fine.
 As she started to leave, my dad called to her.
 “Dear, could I get a Guinness?
 I’ve never had one.”
-She smiled and walked away.
+She nodded, smiled, and walked away writing it in her little pad.

-I was sitting with my parents in a New York bar a few days before Christmas because my girlfriend of two-plus years had told me two months earlier that she’d “found someone else.”
-Just like that.
 “I’m sorry, honey, but there’s someone else who I prefer to be with.”
 That was that.
-She was gone.
-My parents were going to New York for Christmas as part of their twenty-fifth anniversary and given that I had time off then and I’d never been to the States, I, their only child, decided to join them.
+Gone.
+My parents were going to New York for Christmas for their twenty-fifth anniversary and given that I had time off then and I had never been to the States, I, their only child, decided to join them.
 I was able to get a not-crazy-expensive seat and would stay in their room in Manhattan.

 Which is why I was grazing the menu of the “pub” deciding what to have for lunch.